lgrcia/prose/docs/source/notes/phots-structure.rst

 Header
 -------

-The header (`PRIMARY` hdu) contains all necessary informatio, to identify the observation.
+The header (`PRIMARY` hdu) contains all necessary informations, to identify the observation.
 When produced with |prose|, it contains the header of the stack image, itself being the header of the reference image used for alignment during reduction).

 Data HDUs